Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale: The dataset

-\noindentbold{Stage 2.
-Language-guided interaction point prediction} Once the affordance queries are generated, we utilize Molmo~\cite{deitke2024molmo}, a multimodal model capable of grounding natural language queries to spatial locations in images.
+\noindentbold{Stage 2: Language-guided interaction point prediction} Once the affordance queries are generated, we utilize Molmo~\cite{deitke2025molmo}, a multimodal model capable of grounding natural language queries to spatial locations in images.
 Specifically, Molmo demonstrates remarkable precision in identifying exact pixel locations when provided with input images and natural language prompts that request localization of specific regions in the image.
 This capability is crucial for accurately mapping affordance queries to their corresponding spatial locations on the object.
 For each query and image pair, we instruct Molmo to predict pixel coordinates that represent the most likely interaction point in the given view.
 The predicted interaction points across views are then used to guide the next stage.

-\noindentbold{Stage 3.
-Affordance heatmap generation and aggregation} Despite Molmo's exceptional pointing capabilities, the predicted interaction points may contain errors and exhibit inconsistency across different viewpoints.
-We address this through a robust multi-view aggregation approach that converts discrete points into continuous 3D heatmap representations.
-First, we use the predicted interaction points as prompts for SAM~\cite{mobilesam}, which generates 2D segmentation masks.
+\noindentbold{Stage 3: Affordance heatmap generation and aggregation} We convert discrete interaction points into continuous 3D heatmap representations.
+First, the predicted point from each multi-view image is used as a prompt for MobileSAM~\cite{mobile_sam} to generate a 2D segmentation mask.
+To prioritize the precise interaction region over broader contextual areas, we adopt a smallest-mask selection strategy.
 The segmentation logits are transformed through a sigmoid function to create probabilistic heatmaps with values between 0 and 1, representing the likelihood of an affordance at each pixel location.
 These 2D heatmaps from multiple viewpoints are then projected onto the 3D object surface using the known camera parameters and depth information.
 We employ a voting-based aggregation process where each view contributes to the final 3D representation, with regions consistently identified across multiple views receiving higher confidence scores.
 The output of this stage serves as our final 3D affordance heatmap annotations.